CeruleanBeaver/awesome-dogs/README.md

 ### Stains
 * [Stain Solutions](https://web.extension.illinois.edu/stain/) stain Removal Database
 ## Education
-### Breeding
-* [Learn to design, execute and optimize animal breeding](https://www.edx.org/professional-certificate/wageningenx-animal-breeding-and-genetics) professional certificate on Edx establishing an effective animal breeding program, presented by Wageningen university.
 ### Animal Health
 * [Dog Emotion and Cognition](https://www.coursera.org/learn/dog-emotion-and-cognition) a Dog psychology course on Coursera, presented by Duke university.
 * [Animal Behaviour and Welfare](https://www.coursera.org/learn/animal-welfare) an Animal welfare course on Coursera, presented by the university of Edinburgh.
 * [The Truth About Cats and Dogs](https://www.coursera.org/learn/cats-and-dogs) a pet behaviour course on Coursera, presented by the university of Edinburgh.
 * [Dog Behavior: Problems and Solutions](https://www.edx.org/course/dog-behavior-problems-and-solutions) a Dog behaviour course on Edx, presented by the Arizona State University.
+* * [The Science Bank](https://thesciencebank.org/) alternatives to animal use in education
+### Breeding
+* [Learn to design, execute and optimize animal breeding](https://www.edx.org/professional-certificate/wageningenx-animal-breeding-and-genetics) professional certificate on Edx establishing an effective animal breeding program, presented by Wageningen university.
 ## Literature
 ### Genetics
 * [Ancestry-inclusive dog genomics challenges popular breed stereotypes](https://www.science.org/doi/10.1126/science.abk0639) research article with data from Darwins Ark.